racket/scribble/README.md

 ### License

-Racket, including these packages, is free software, see [LICENSE] for more details.
+Racket, including these packages, is free software, see [LICENSE.txt] for more details.

 By making a contribution, you are agreeing that your contribution